314dev/PI/docs/source/extensions/loops.rst

 Subloops
 --------

-When you want to customize nested loops within loops, use the :meth:`~pytorch_lightning.loops.base.Loop.replace` method:
+When you want to customize nested loops within loops, use the :meth:`~pi_ml.loops.base.Loop.replace` method:

 .. code-block:: python